frankframework/frankframework/CONTRIBUTING.md

 - If you see a "Differences:" panel, you have a button "windiff" above it.
 Please press it to see the differences in WinMerge.
 NOTE: You only see a "Differences:" panel if you select a low log level.
 Mind the pull-down menu labeled "Log level".
 - If all your tests succeed, you do not have "Differences:" panels, and you have no "windiff" buttons.
 To test your WinMerge integration, you may have to temporarily edit a test scenario to make it fail.

-## Developing without Eclipse

-You can build the Frank!Framework locally and run it using https://github.com/wearefrank/frank-runner?tab=readme-ov-file#specials.
-Clone https://github.com/wearefrank/frank-runner as a brother of your Frank!Framework checkout and use one of the options described under **Specials**.

 ## Developing with Eclipse

-To develop with Eclipse, please do the following:
+You can download Eclipse and load the Frank!Framework sources into it using the [Frank!Runner](https://github.com/wearefrank/frank-runner?tab=readme-ov-file#specials).
+It will also take care of project Lombok.
+If you want to understand what you are doing, you can do it manually using the instructions of this section.
+If you use the Frank!Runner, you still need to do the Eclipse configurations that are explained here.

 ### Install Eclipse